-- The participant must be participating in a treatment program certified by the state or national certification board or seeing a licensed or certified practitioner; or. - The participant must have completed a certified treatment program within the last two years and is participating in a maintenance/aftercare program or recognized support group (e.g., Alcoholics Anonymous (AA)/Narcotics Anonymous (NA)); and. - There must be reasonable belief the participant is abstinent and has completed thirty (30) consecutive days of abstinence at the time of the eligibility determination; and.
+- 1. The participant must be participating in a treatment program certified by the state or national certification board or seeing a licensed or certified practitioner; or, - 2.
+The participant must have completed a certified treatment program within the last two years and is participating in a maintenance/aftercare program or recognized support group (e.g., Alcoholics Anonymous (AA)/Narcotics Anonymous (NA)); and,